opensocdebug/osd-doc/overview/overview.md

 alternatively be done on the trace event sampling, at the packet output or somewhere in between, depending on which clock is faster and at which rates trace events are generated.

+#### Overflow Handling

+In case the trace events are generated at a faster rate than the host interface can transfer.
+This problem becomes crucial with the increasing number of trace modules.
+Generally, this can be done on the level of the debug system by a sophisticated flow control that will be specified in later revisions.
+An overflow occurs if a trace event is generated, but cannot be transferred or buffered due to backpressure from the interconnect, but backpressure cannot be generated to the system module.
+In the current specification the trace infrastructure detects this situation, counts how many packets could not be transfered and then transfers a `missed_events` event once it the interface is available again.

 # Basic Debug Modules